Drifter-Supremo/gorlea-snap-tales/memory-bank/activeContext.md

   - Updated all references in the application text
   - Updated page titles and meta descriptions

+## Recent Changes

+- Enhanced the GenreSelector component with improved UI and interactions:
+  - Added tooltips with detailed genre descriptions
+  - Implemented hover effects and visual feedback for selected genres
+  - Added a pulsing indicator for the currently selected genre
+  - Improved accessibility with proper ARIA attributes and focus states
+  - Made the component responsive for different screen sizes

 ## Next Steps

 1. ✅ Implement real authentication using Firebase Authentication.